Categorizing your Workflows with Workflow Tags

 http://zingtree.com/host.php?style=panels&tree_id=287688184&tags=demo|gallery

-Inside the tree, this macro will list trees that have tags that match ALL the tags in the passed-in tags= parameter:
+Inside the tree, this macro will list workflows that have tags that match ALL the tags in the passed-in tags= parameter:

 ##treetaglist-all:##

-This macro will list trees that have tags that match ANY tags in the passed-in tags= parameter:
+This macro will list workflows that have tags that match ANY tags in the passed-in tags= parameter:

 ##treetaglist-any:##